An Introduction to Gravitational Wave Theory

-Being written in terms of tensors, Einstein's equations are automatic covariant under general coordinate transformations.
+Being written in terms of tensors, Einstein's equations are automatically covariant under general coordinate transformations.
 This is the principle of general covariance, that played a key role in guiding Einstein to formulate his theory.
 One immediate implication is that locally we can always find coordinates such that the metric takes the Minkowski expression at a point, which is one version of the principle of equivalence.
 A more subtle implication is that coordinate transformations must be \emph{symmetries} of the theory, in other words a solution can be equivalently written in any coordinate system.
 To understand this point, let us consider the Lagrangian description of the dynamics.
-The field equations \eqref{EE1} are Euler-Lagrange equations of $\cL = \cL_{\sscr EH}+\cL_{\sscr M}$, where \be \cL_{\sscr EH} = \f{c^3}{16\pi G}(R-2\L)\sqrt{-g} \ee is the Einstein-Hilbert Lagrangian density (with $g=\rm{det}(g_\mn)$), and ${\cal L}_M$ the matter contribution, left arbitrary for the moment.
-Here the word density has a double meaning: in the physical sense, since $c \cL$ has the dimensions {\tt J m}$^{-3}$ of an energy density, but also in the mathematical sense, since $\sqrt{-g}$ makes it transform not as a scalar but as a scalar density of weight 1.
-This means the following.
-The general formula for the variation of a determinant is $\d g=gg^{\m\n}\d g_{\m\n}$, which implies that $\pounds_\xi \sqrt{-g} = \f12 \sqrt{-g}g^{\m\n}\pounds_\xi g_{\m\n} = \sqrt{-g} \na_\m\xi^\m$, whence $\pounds_\xi (\sqrt{-g}\phi) = \p_\m(\sqrt{-g}\xi^\m\phi)$ for any scalar $\phi$.
-Thus, a Lagrangian density transforms as a total derivative under diffeomorphisms: \be \pounds_\xi \cL = \p_\m(\xi^\m\cL). \ee The density has introduced an extra contribution to the Lie derivative of a scalar, and the result is now a total derivative, hence a boundary term upon integration.
-Since boundary terms in the Lagrangian do not affect the field equations, the transformed solutions are still solutions: {\it diffeomorphisms are thus a symmetry of the system.}
+The field equations \eqref{EE1} are Euler-Lagrange equations of $\cL = \cL_{\sscr EH}+\cL_{\sscr M}$, where \be \cL_{\sscr EH} = \f{c^3}{16\pi G}(R-2\L)\sqrt{-g} \ee is the Einstein-Hilbert Lagrangian density, and ${\cal L}_M$ the matter contribution, left arbitrary for the moment.
+Here $g=\rm{det}(g_\mn)$, and the word density has a double meaning: in the physical sense, since $c \cL$ has the dimensions {\tt J m}$^{-3}$ of an energy density, but also in the mathematical sense, since $\sqrt{-g}$ makes it transform not as a scalar but as a scalar density of weight 1.
+This has the following consequence.
+Recall that the general formula for the variation of a determinant is $\d g=gg^{\m\n}\d g_{\m\n}$.
+This implies that $\pounds_\xi \sqrt{-g} = \f12 \sqrt{-g}g^{\m\n}\pounds_\xi g_{\m\n} = \sqrt{-g} \na_\m\xi^\m$, whence $\pounds_\xi (\sqrt{-g}\phi) = \p_\m(\sqrt{-g}\xi^\m\phi)$ for any scalar $\phi$.
+Thus, a Lagrangian density transforms as a total derivative under diffeomorphisms: \be \pounds_\xi \cL = \p_\m(\xi^\m\cL). \ee Since total derivative do not affect the field equations, the transformed solutions are still solutions.
+We conclude that {\it any diffeomorphism is a symmetry of a general covariant Lagrangian.}

 We stress that this result relies crucially on the fact that in a general covariant theory the metric is a dynamical field, and not a fixed background.
 To appreciate this point and the difference with non-general relativistic physics, let us consider the matter Lagrangian $ {\cL}_{\sscr M} (g,\psi)$, which depends on both the metric $g_{\m\n}$ and the matter fields, which we denote collectively as $\psi$.
 Applying the chain rule, we find